squid22/squid22.github.io/_posts/2022-02-12-HTB-Blackfield.md

 ```

 ## ForceChangePassword - audit2020
-I can mark user as "Owned" and noticed that I had the ability to change the password for the account audit2020.
+I can mark my user as "Owned" and noticed that I had the ability to change the password for the account audit2020.

 ![Untitled](/assets/images/htb-blackfield/Untitled.png)